zense/Canvas-Competition/project-report.md

 They can look around and move forward using the arrow keys, and delete these objects as and when they wish.

 # CONTROLS
-'a' to add objects,
+'a' to add objects\
-'d' to delete objects,
+'d' to delete objects\
-Left Arrow Key to turn left,
+Left Arrow Key to turn left\
-Right Arrow Key to turn right,
+Right Arrow Key to turn right\
 Up Arrow Key to move forward.

 # HOW IT WAS BUILT